 Health and safety are our highest priorities.
 Maintaining health and safety standards in the workplace is a fundamental part of the chemical and manufacturing industry.
-A safe working environment keeps employee motivation and commitment high, has a positive impact on productivity, and reduces unwelcome costs if something goes wrong.
+A safe working environment keeps employee motivation and commitment high, has a positive impact on productivity, the ability to work, and performance, and reduces unwelcome costs if something goes wrong.
 At the same time, maintaining health and safety standards is an indispensable prerequisite for the good reputation and attractiveness of a company.
 That is why Sto gives top priority to measures to prevent accidents in everyday work, during the commissioning of our production facilities, and when our employees are travelling and commuting to and from work.